baylisslabs/machine-learning/projects/finding_donors/sandbox.md

 Answer:

-Here is my order and reasoning:
+The following outlines the order I chose based on intuition:

-age - In general more experience and seniority will lead to more income, also more time to accumulate income earning assets. hours-per-week - More hours worked should lead to higher pay than less hours. occupation - Some occupations are more highly paid than others. education - Higher education level may indicate more income earning ability, depending on occupation. capital-gain - Capital gain may be an indicator of investment activity which could indicate income level.
+__age__ - In general more experience and seniority will lead to more income also more time to accumulate income earning assets.
+__hours-per-week__ - More hours worked should lead to higher overall pay than less hours.
+__occupation__ - Some occupations are more highly paid than others.
+__education__ - Higher education level may indicate more income earning ability, depending on occupation.
+__capital-gain__ - Capital gain may be an indicator of investment activity which could indicate income level.

 Question 7 - Extracting Feature Importance